 Coronavirus Hits Older People Hardest.
-But Millennials, Gen-Xers Can Be Vulnerable
+But Millennials, Gen Xers Can Be Vulnerable

 New preliminary data from the Centers for Disease Control and Prevention is helping create a picture of the spectrum of illness caused by COVID-19 in the U.S.